owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 - More Vim-like movement commands.
 - Previewing of any timeline part.
 Currently you can only preview the entire timeline, a sequence, or a parallel.
-- Adjustable clips, meaning that you can change the timespan of a clip.
-This is useful if the automatic classification generated slightly incorrect clip timespans.
+- Adjustable clips, meaning that you can change the time span of a clip.
+This is useful if the automatic classification generated slightly incorrect clip time spans.
 - Content-addressed project files, to enable reuse of generated files, and to avoid collision.
 This includes most files involved in importing, and generated preview frames.